Every year, people living in the UK go on more than 60 million trips abroad.

 – Recommend treatments for those holiday health problems

-– Recognise which types of holiday health conditions require a referral to the pharmacist
+– Recognise which types of holiday health issues require a referral to the pharmacist

 Helping customers prepare and stock up on the right medicines and products means they can enjoy a safe and healthy holiday whether abroad or at home.
 The mistake that many pharmacies make is to limit the service to just sun preparations and skincare.